AhmadSaeed68/myads/README.md

 # Myads Library

-Helps in loading Facebook Audience Network and Admob Ad ids from APi
+Helps in loading Facebook Audience Network and Admob Ad ids from APIs

 ## Installation